RAF Davidstow Moor

-Royal Air Force Davidstow or more commonly RAF Davidstow Moor is a former Royal Air Force station located 2.9 mi north east of Camelford, Cornwall and 11.5 mi west of Launceston, Cornwall, England.
+Royal Air Force Davidstow, or more simply RAF Davidstow Moor, is a former Royal Air Force station located 2.9 mi north east of Camelford, Cornwall and 11.5 mi west of Launceston, Cornwall, England.

-It was used from late 1942 until 1945 and despite a few periods of intense activity it was one of Coastal Command's lesser used airfields.
+It was used from late 1942 until 1945, and despite a few periods of intense activity it was one of Coastal Command's lesser used airfields.

 History

-The land was acquired in 1941 and a three-runway airfield with extensive dispersal areas was constructed in the first half of 1942.
+The land was acquired in 1941, and a three-runway airfield with extensive dispersal areas was constructed in the first half of 1942.
 Despite the moorland conditions, construction was reasonably straightforward, although it did involve the removal of various field boundaries, the closure of minor roads and some drainage work.

-RAF Davidstow Moor closed in December 1945 at the end of World War II and many of the buildings including the hangars were soon removed.
-It became a motor racing circuit, known as Davidstow Circuit and in the early 1950s three Formula One races were held there (the Cornwall MRC Formula 1 Races) including the first success for the Lotus marque.
+RAF Davidstow Moor closed in December 1945 at the end of World War II and many of the buildings, including the hangars were soon removed.
+It became a motor racing circuit, known as Davidstow Circuit and in the early 1950s, three Formula One races were held there (the Cornwall MRC Formula 1 Races) including the first success for the Lotus marque.